 Hi, I’m Luci.

+I’ve been in the fitness and health industry all of my life.
 I’ve worked alongside body builders, ballet dancers and professional athletes, and learned much about how they train for their sports.
 I’ve worked together with doctors and physical therapists getting mutual clients to optimal health.

 I’ve helped all kinds of people create better food and exercise habits for the betterment of their life: From triathletes, martial artists and former basketball players to CEO’s and work-at-home mom’s; from generally healthy individuals to those with obesity, diabetes, arthritis, osteoporosis, post operational joints post cardiac rehab, cancer survivors, and cancer survivors who are athletes.

 My education includes: a Master’s degree in Exercise Physiology with an emphasis on genetics, an education in Nutrition and Dietetics (4-year accredited degree program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics), a Master’s in Business Administration, and a Bachelor’s Degree in Physical and Psychological Health.